 \subsection{Related questions}

-We list below some questions which we believe it is natural to explore in future projects. \begin{itemize} \item We note that Theorem \ref{thm:shorttimeexistence} can be generalised to LDA-type non-linearities which are sufficiently smooth at the origin $\rho=0$, and enjoy $H^2$-Lipschitz estimates like those obtained in the present paper.
-This is the case, for instance, for $\lambda_1 \rho^{q_1-1}-\lambda_2 \rho^{q_2-1}$ with $q_1,q_2\geq7/2$ and $\lambda_1,\lambda_2>0,$ which share a similar structure with non-linearities involved in various well-known models in quantum mechanics, such as the Thomas--Fermi--Dirac--Von Weizs\"acker model \cite{Lieb1983DensitySystems}.
-For this particular example, working in the same functional setting, it would be interesting to explore, for certain ranges of exponents, the occurrence of either a blow-up at finite time in the norm of the solutions or the existence of maximal solutions defined for all $t\geq0$: see \cite{Cazenave1998AnEquations,Cazenave2003SemilinearEquations}. \item It would be interesting to identify a functional setting (and a possibly different proof), --- the most natural would certainly be $H^1$, --- in order to capture the physically remarkable exponent $q=4/3,$ which remains uncovered in the present work.
-We wonder if a suitable regularisation `at the origin' of the LDA term for $q=4/3$ would allow to cover this case as a result of a limit process. \end{itemize}
+Theorem \ref{thm:shorttimeexistence} can be generalised to LDA-type nonlinearities which are either sufficiently smooth at the origin $\dens=0$, or enjoy $H^2$-Lipschitz estimates like those obtained in this paper.
+This is the case, for instance, of $\lambda_1 \dens^{q_1-1}-\lambda_2 \dens^{q_2-1}$ with $q_1,q_2\geq7/2$ and $\lambda_1,\lambda_2>0,$ which share a similar structure with nonlinearities involved in various well-known models in quantum mechanics, such as the Thomas--Fermi--Dirac--Von Weizs\"acker model \cite{Lieb1983DensitySystems}.
+For this particular example, working with the same functional setting, it would be interesting to explore, for certain ranges of exponents, the occurrence of either a blow-up at finite time in the norm of the solutions or the existence of maximal solutions defined for all $t\geq0$: see \cite{Cazenave1998AnEquations,Cazenave2003SemilinearEquations}.